ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ```

 There's one last problem: capturing an existing array in `schedule` causes it to become `contended`.
-To fix this, we will instead provide an encapsulated array.
+Instead, we will operate on an encapsulated array, which assures that our caller is not mutating it in parallel.

 ```ocaml
 let quicksort ~scheduler ~mutex array =